Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

-where $ |P|_{cr|R} $ represents the magnitude of pressure in the core region, integrated over the core volume $ \forall_{cr|R} $.
-The subscript $ i $ denotes quantities for the $ i $-th computational cell, with $ \forall_{cr|R_i} $ computed in the same manner as $ \forall_{R_i} $.
-This model neglects sign variations in the pressure across the core.
-As shown in table \ref{tab:Ring energy} (columns 11–12), the core potential energy $ PE_{cr|R} $ primarily arises from negative pressure values, with $ PE_{cr|-} $ contributing 95–98\% and $ PE_{cr|+} $ accounting for only 2–5\%.
-Notably, the potential energy is approximately 60\% of the kinetic energy: $ PE_{cr|R}/KE_{\forall|R} \approx 0.6 $.
-Furthermore, the core potential energy constitutes 30–40\% of the slug energy, with the non-dimensional potential energy $ PE^*_{cr|R} $ ranging between 0.3 and 0.4 (see table \ref{tab:Ring energy}).
-The $ PE^*_{cr|R} $ is obtained by normalizing $ PE_{cr|R} $ using $ E_s $.
-Similar to $ KE^*_{\forall|R} $, both $ PE^*_{cr|R} $ and the total non-dimensional energy $ TE^*_R\ ( = KE^*_{\forall|R} + PE^*_{cr|R}) $ exhibit steady behavior over a period of one $ t^*_R $ (see figure \ref{fig:C_ring_nondim_energy}).
-Around the formation time, $ TE^*_R (= TE_R / E_s) $ is approximately 1 for all $ l_s/d_s $ values in the impulse program.
-However, for the square program, $ TE^*_R $ is slightly less than 1 (see table \ref{tab:Ring energy}).
-This discrepancy arises because $ E_s $ is overestimated due to using the maximum velocity in the hyperbolic tangent profile.
-When the mean velocity is used instead, $ E_s $ decreases by $ k^3_u $, leading to $ TE^*_R \approx 1 $.
-These results support the core pressure energy hypothesis, demonstrating its role in resolving the energy deficit.
-It is important to note that this hypothesis has been tested at formation time for $ l_s/d_s = 2, 3, $ and 4, where the ring naturally forms without a trailing jet.
-Physically, the potential energy represents a portion of the initial kinetic energy of the jet, which is redistributed to form a stable rotational core zone.
-This zone maintains relatively low pressure within an otherwise irrotational and quiescent domain at nearly zero gauge pressure.
+where $|P|_{cr|R}$ represents the magnitude of pressure in the core region integrated over the core volume $\forall_{cr|R}$.
+The subscript $i$ denotes quantities for the $i$-th computational cell, with $\forall_{cr|R_i}$ computed in the same manner as $\forall_{R_i}$.
+The model accounts for both negative and positive pressure contributions through the pressure magnitude.
+As shown in table \ref{tab:Ring energy} (columns 11–12), the core potential energy $PE_{cr|R}$ is dominated by negative pressure, with $PE_{cr|-}$ contributing $95$--$98\%$ and $PE_{cr|+}$ only $2$--$5\%$.
+The potential energy is approximately $60\%$ of the kinetic energy ($PE_{cr|R}/KE_{\forall|R} \approx 0.6$) and constitutes $30$--$40\%$ of the slug energy.
+Accordingly, the nondimensional potential energy $PE_{cr|R}^* (= PE_{cr|R}/E_s)$ ranges between $0.3$ and $0.4$ (see table \ref{tab:Ring energy}).
+Similar to $KE_{\forall|R}^*$, both $PE_{cr|R}^*$ and the total nondimensional energy $TE_R^* (= KE_{\forall|R}^* + PE_{cr|R}^*)$ remain nearly steady over a period of one $t_R^*$ (see figure \ref{fig:C_ring_nondim_energy}(a)).
+Around the isolated vortex ring formation time, $t_R$, $TE_R^*(=TE_R/E_s) \approx 1$ for all $l_s/d_s$ values in the impulse program, whereas for the square program $TE_R^*$ is slightly less than one (see figure \ref{fig:C_ring_nondim_energy}(b) and table \ref{tab:Ring energy}).
+This discrepancy arises because $E_s$ is overestimated when the maximum velocity in the hyperbolic tangent profile is used; using the mean velocity instead reduces $E_s$ by a factor of $k_u^3$, leading to $TE_R^* \approx 1$.
+These results support the core pressure energy hypothesis and demonstrate its role in resolving the energy deficit.
+Physically, this potential energy represents a portion of the initial jet kinetic energy redistributed to form a stable rotational core region that maintains relatively low pressure within an otherwise quiescent fluid domain.